If your landlord sends you a notice to quit or files an eviction case against you

-If your landlord tries to evict you for risking the health and safety of others
+If your landlord tries to evict you because of your abuser's behavior

 If your landlord tries to evict you because of your abuser’s behavior, you may have a defense.
 You are not responsible for the actions of the person who abused you.
 These protections apply to all victims and survivors of domestic violence or abuse.
 They apply to all genders, sexes, and gender expressions.

 File a Motion to Dismiss and an Answer right away if you are served with: